Michaeliskloster

 Is it wheelchair accessible?

-Accessibility options may vary.
-It is advisable to check the official website for specific accommodations.
+Accessibility options may vary; check the official website for detailed information on facilities.

 Can I buy tickets online?

-For ticket purchasing options, including online availability, please refer to the official website.
+For the most current information on ticket purchasing, including online options, refer to the official website.

 Are there restrooms and cafes?

-Facilities may be available on-site; checking the official website for details is recommended.
+Facilities may be available on-site or nearby; check the official website for specifics.

 What should I wear?